evroon/bracket/docs/docs/getting-started/deployment.md

 # Deploying Bracket

-This guide explains how to run Bracket without Docker.
+This guide explains how to run Bracket in production with Docker.
 If you quickly want to get up and running, please read [quickstart.md](quickstart.md).

 ## Docker